furryfixer/gksudo-pk/README.md

 XFCE 4.14, KDE Plasma 5, LXQT 0.14, MATE 1.24.
 Both systemd (Arch) and non-systemd (Void) distributions have been tested.

 ## Logging
-gksudo-pk by default will create it's own log at /var/log/gksudo-pk.log.
+gksudo-pk by default will create it's own log at **/var/log/gksudo-pk.log**.
 This may be turned off by setting LOGGING="false".
 The entries are a simple record of the attempted calling of gksudo-pk, and are made whether the pkexec command actually succeeds or fails.
+Only root may write to the log, so sudo password will be required occasionally.

 ## Installation
 It is not difficult to install this script, but there are no plans to "package" it.
 As convenient as gksudo-pk may be, it is a security risk, so some manual work is needed to discourage the unwary!
 To install, install sudo and zenity, then clone or download the files.
 Modify the following if your polkit folders are located differently for your distribution.
 Ensure that $PATH includes /usr/local/bin, unless placing the links in /bin or /usr/bin instead.
 Fron the download directory, do the following as root: